Douglas, Isle of Man: Education

 References to education in Douglas begin in the late 17th century, with mention of the schoolmastership, usually combined with the Chaplaincy of Douglas, and reference to a "petty school" in 1675.
-William Walker (1679–1729) was appointed to the mastership in 1700, school being probably kept in the old Chapel, (in later Heywood Place.)
-Later being preferred as Rector of Ballaugh, and the recipient of an honorary Doctorate, Walker is now remembered in his mother's Manx Gaelic lament on her sons: "Illiam Walker as Robin Tear".
+William Walker (1679–1729) was appointed to the mastership in 1700; school was probably kept in the old Chapel, in later Heywood Place.)
+Walker was later preferred as Rector of Ballaugh, and received an honorary Doctorate.
+He is now remembered in his mother's Manx Gaelic lament on her sons: "Illiam Walker as Robin Tear".

-The more formal history of education in the town begins with Bishop Thomas Wilson's establishment of the Douglas Grammar School.
+The more formal history of education in the city begins with Bishop Thomas Wilson's establishment of the Douglas Grammar School.
 Alderman William Dixon (a native of Douglas, but resident in Dublin since at least the 1680s) agreed to hand over his parents' former home, and passed over the New Bond Street property in 1714.
 The Bishop raised an endowment of £500 (Irish currency), half being funded by the Barrow Trustees, most of the balance being provided by the Bishop's Douglas relatives, the Murrey family.
 Even after this, the mastership of Douglas Grammar School continued to be combined with the Chaplaincy, now of the new Chapel of St Matthew.
 Details of the building of the original Grammar School are sparse, but it seems that William Murrey was deeply involved, retaining the use of the capacious storage vault under the school in lieu of repayment of £150 costs.

-Another notable Master of the Grammar School was Rev. Philip Moore (1705–1783) who was a native of the town, his father Robert Moore having been one of the "Undertakers" who organised the construction of St Matthews, and his mother Miss Katherine Kelly.
+Another notable Master of the Grammar School was Rev. Philip Moore (1705–1783) who was a native of the city, his father Robert Moore having been one of the "Undertakers" who organised the construction of St Matthews, and his mother Miss Katherine Kelly.
 Moore was appointed Master in 1735, and was reckoned to be a good classical scholar, and have "an inherent love of teaching".

 Today, Douglas has two high schools: Ballakermeen High School and St. Ninian's High School, and numerous primary schools.
 University College Isle of Man and the International Business School are also located in Douglas.